What is Godly Play?

 Godly Play is widely used in the Episcopal Church in Colorado.
 If you are new to Godly Play, or want to know if it’s right for you, the Office of Faith Formation can help answer your questions and connect with others across the state with established classrooms.

-The Godly Play Foundation has been working on revisions and new content of its eight-volume curriculum.
-Currently, the expanded edition of volume 2, Lessons for Fall, is available.
+The Godly Play Foundation has been working on revisions and new content for its eight-volume curriculum.
+Currently, the expanded editions of volumes 2-4 are available.
 Wondering what’s new?
 Check out the Curriculum Updates information page.
 The new edition can be ordered from Godly Play Resources.

 Lessons for the Home